 Zane Ziminski is an astrophysicist who receives a message that seems to have extraterrestrial origins.
 Eerily soon after his discovery, Zane is fired.
 He then embarks on a search to determine the origins of the transmission that leads him into a Hitchcockian labyrinth of paranoia and intrigue.

 A sea turtle who was hatched in 1959 spends the next 50 years traveling the world while it is being changed by global warming.
 Born on a Baja, California beach in 1959, new hatchling Sammy must do what his fellow newborn sea turtles are doing: race across the beach to the ocean before they are captured by a seagull or crab.
 Thus begins Sammy's incredible fifty-year ocean journey.
 Along the way he meets his best friend, a fellow turtle named Ray, and overcomes obstacles both natural and man-made while trying to fulfill his dream of travelling around the world.
 Throughout his voyage, Sammy never forgets about Shelly - the turtle he saved on his first day and loves passionately from afar.
-Based on the actual trajectory of a sea turtle's life, the film illustrates the dangers humans pose to the species' survival.
-The film combines entertainment with an important environmental message.

 A decade after An Inconvenient Truth brought climate change into the heart of popular culture comes the riveting and rousing follow-up that shows just how close we are to a real energy revolution.
 Vice President Al Gore continues his tireless fight, traveling around the world training an army of climate champions and influencing international climate policy.
 Cameras follow him behind the scenes—in moments private and public, funny and poignant—as he pursues the empowering notion that while the stakes have never been higher, the perils of climate change can be overcome with human ingenuity and passion.